washanhanzi/await-openai/await-openai/README.md

 6. token calculation with `tiktoken` feature

-7. function tool with `tools` feature, much more faster serilization than `openai-func-enums`
+7. function tool with `tools` feature, much more faster serilization compared to `openai-func-enums`

 ## benchmark